cylead/data-analysis-on-networked-system/README.md

 ## Some results

-The prediction of the linear regression with the different number of input features.:
+The prediction NMAE of the linear regression with the different number of input features.:
 <p align="center">
 <img src="./figs/screenshot2.png" width="90%" >
 </p>